jungbumwoo/my_obsidian/database/tree.md

 	- 2-3 Trees and other low-fanout trees have a similar limitation. usefual as in-memory data structures, but small node size makes them impractial for external storage.

 ### Disk-Based Structures

+HDDs and SSDs are addressing chunks of memory rather than individual bytes, most operating systems have a block device abstraction.
+When we're reading a single word from a block device, the whole block containing it is read.

+In SSDs, we don't have a strong emphasis on random vs sequential I/O